msaremi/RentPrediction/models/README.md

-The directory where the moels are saved by default.
+The directory where the models are saved by default.